about youth service

 Those in Youth Service who are eligible for a benefit:

-- receive Youth Payment or Young Parent Payment;
+• receive Youth Payment or Young Parent Payment

-- have their money managed by MSD with an associated sanctions regime, and for young parents, receive additional support to cover childcare costs (Guaranteed Childcare Assistance payment (GCAP)).
+• for young parents, receive additional support to cover childcare costs (Guaranteed Childcare Assistance Payment).

 neet (not in education employment or training)

-SLI modelling factors include (but are not limited to) education level, reason for leaving school, and whether they have had contact with Oranga Tamariki.
-This is supported by information sharing between government agencies (the Ministry, Ministry of Education and Oranga Tamariki).
+This is supported by information sharing between government agencies including the Ministry of Social Development, the Ministry of Education and Oranga Tamariki.
 You can view the Approved Information Sharing Agreement on our Youth Service website.